Skip to main content

 • Users — identity management, roles, and JWT authentication (see Users below)

-• Policy Documents — structured permission rules attached to memberships and project keys
+• Policy Documents — structured permission rules attached to users and API keys (see Policies)

 • Policy Engine — evaluation logic that resolves allow/deny decisions at request time